dz4k/denizaksimsek.com/entries/blog/2020/coffeescript-frontmatter.md

 As far as I know, Jekyll is the origin of using a YAML block at the top of a Markdown file for metadata.
-It's not hard to imagine why this became popular --- associating prose with data is a common use case, and though they have their issues, both Markdown and YAML look pretty.* <small data-sidenote><q>It looks pretty</q> is often what people really mean when they call something "human-readable".</small>
+It's not hard to imagine why this became popular --- associating prose with data is a common use case, and though they have their issues, both Markdown and YAML look pretty.* :sidenote["It looks pretty" is often what people really mean when they call something "human-readable".]

 ## Eleventy Frontmatter